fayimora/FinalYearProject/README.md

 This repository contains every line of code I write for my final year project.
 License
 =======

-one line to give the program's name and a brief description Copyright (C) 2013 Fayimora Femi-Balogun
+Copyright (C) 2013 Fayimora Femi-Balogun

 Permission is hereby granted, free of charge, to any person obtaining